ebeshero/learningFrontEnd/notesTuesday.md

 Go look up / find out about:
 * npm build  (this, I think, builds up full HTML files and "rehydrates" w/ JavaScript?)
 * npm serve  (turns any directory into a server

+We work on a little mouse event interactivity: how to attach an event listener to an object.

+In object-oriented programming we have 3 Prototypes to work with:

+* array
+* string
+* event

+All event handler functions are passed to the object that calls them.

+### Application State
+How to get the JavaScript to hold data in memory as it receives updated info.
+If we want data that persists, we might want to be able to delete and add new bits to it.

+Hooks are things that persist outside the render cycle.

+1) state: the state hook allows data to be stored

 ## Create React App